 You may have heard the term ‘dominant inheritance’ at your genetics appointment when the doctor or the counsellor was describing how the gene is passed down within the family.
 When we understand how a gene is passed down in a family we can then determine who is at risk of having the faulty gene within the family.

-A dominant condition is one where a person only needs one of the two genes to have a mutation, to be affected.
+A dominant condition is one where a person only needs one of the two gene loci to have a mutation, to be affected.
 In a BRCA carrier; having one faulty (mutated) copy is enough for someone to have the increased risk of developing breast, ovarian and prostate cancer, even though the other copy of the gene, which they inherited from their other parent, works normally.

 Therefore we know that if a person carries a BRCA mutation there is a 1 in 2 or 50% chance they will pass the faulty copy of the gene to their offspring; hence the 50% risk for children of BRCA carriers.